Small cell and non-small cell are the two main types of lung cancer. There are several key differences, including the outlook.

 Smoking is the main risk factor.
 Smoke and the chemicals that it contains can damage the lungs.
 This can lead to cellular changes that may result in cancer.

 - exposure to secondhand smoke

-- exposure to previous sources of radiation
+- past exposure to radiation

 - having a family history of lung cancer

 Smoking is a major risk factor for lung cancer.
 Find some ideas about how to quit here.